abrasive/shairport/README.md

 Please note that the full path to the programs must be specified, and script files will not be executed unless they are marked as executable and have the standard `#!/bin/...` first line.
 (This behaviour may be different from other Shairports.)

+Note: Shairport Sync can take configuration settings from command line options.
+This is mainly for backward compatability, but sometimes still useful.
+For normal use, it is strongly recommended that you use the configuration file method.

 **Raspberry Pi**
 The Raspberry Pi has a built-in audio DAC that is connected to the device's headphone jack.
 This provides a low-quality output that is nevertheless useful for testing purposes and may be adequate for [very] casual listening.
 It is not HiFi -- it is quite noisy and can't play anything above about 15kHz.
 A further problem is that it declares itself to have a very large mixer volume control range -- all the way from -102.38dB up to +4dB, a range of 106.38 dB.
-In reality, only the top 35dB of it is in any way usable.
+In reality, only the top 30dB of it is in any way usable.
 To help get the most from the DAC, consider using the `volume_range_db` setting in the `general` stanza to instruct Shairport Sync to use the top of the DAC mixer's declared range.
-For example, if you set the `volume_range_db` figure to 35, the top 35 dB of the range will the used.
-With this setting on the Raspberry Pi, maximum volume will be +4dB and minimum volume will be -31dB, below which muting will occur.
+For example, if you set the `volume_range_db` figure to 30, the top 30 dB of the range will the used.
+With this setting on the Raspberry Pi, maximum volume will be +4dB and minimum volume will be -26dB, below which muting will occur.

 From a user's point of view, the effect of using this setting is to move the minimum usable volume all the way down to the bottom of the user's volume control, rather than have the minimum usable volume concentrated very close to the maximum volume.

+Another setting to consider is the `general` `drift` setting: you should set it to a larger number, such as 352, to reduce the amount of overcorrection that seems to occur when using the Raspberry Pi's built-in DAC.

 *Command Line Arguments*

-You can use command line arguments to provide settings to Shairport Sync as before.
+As previously mentioned, you can use command line arguments to provide settings to Shairport Sync as before, though newer settings will only be available via the configuration file.
 For full information, please read the Shairport Sync `man` page, also available at  http://htmlpreview.github.io/?https://github.com/mikebrady/shairport-sync/blob/development/man/shairport-sync.html.

 Apart from the following options, all command line options can be replaced by settings in the configuration file.
 Here is a brief description of command line options that are not replicated by settings in the settings file.